tanishque-suthar/bajaj_hackrx/README.md

 }
 ```

 **Note**: The system now supports both PDF (.pdf) and DOCX (.docx) documents.
 File type is automatically detected from the URL extension or file content.
+With hybrid search enabled, you'll get more comprehensive and accurate results.

 **Headers:**
 ```http